PacktPublishing/CPP-20-STL-Cookbook/README.md

 Since the mid 1990s, Mr. Weinman has focused on writing and teaching.
 His books and courses cover HTML, SQL, CGI, Python, and, of course, C and C++.
 An early contributor to online learning, his clear, concise writing has made his courses a popular feature on lynda.com and LinkedIn Learning.

 Follow Bill on his website at bw.org.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803248714">https://packt.link/free-ebook/9781803248714 </a> </p>